ddd-crew/core-domain-charts/README.md

 There are a variety of ways the Core Domain Chart can be used, but it's important not to try to and visualise all the possible information in a single diagram.
 Below are multiple versions showing different types of information to choose from.

-### Sub-domain/Bounded Context Portfolio
+### (Sub)Domain/Bounded Context Portfolio

 This is the simplest flavour.
-Simply plot each of your sub-domains or bounded contexts on the chart to get a relative sense of ordering between them.
+Simply plot each of your (sub)domains or bounded contexts on the chart to get a relative sense of ordering between them.

 ### Context Map With Team Topologies